Seafood to Hong Kong

 Hong Kong is a free trade port with no tariffs and no restrictions on importing of fish and seafood.

-Health certificates issued by Australia’s Department of Agriculture are highly recommended for expediting customs clearance and re-export purposes.
+Health certificates issued by Australia’s Department of Agriculture and Water Resources are highly recommended for expediting customs clearance and re-export purposes.

 Marketing your products and services